-Under the various stock option plans, the Company may grant options to buy up to 15% of its total Subordinate and Multiple Voting Shares outstanding, a total of 8.5 million shares, a guideline the Company has set on the number of stock option grants.
-As at December 27, 2020, approximately 6.4 million stock options were granted and outstanding.
+Under the various stock option plans, the Company may grant options to buy up to 15% of its total Subordinate and Multiple Voting Shares outstanding, a total of 8.8 million shares, a guideline the Company has set on the number of stock option grants.
+As at December 26, 2021, approximately 1.2 million stock options were granted and outstanding.

-Stock options outstanding as at December 27, 2020 have a term of up to eight years from the initial grant date.
+Stock options outstanding as at December 26, 2021 have a term of up to eight years from the initial grant date.
 Each stock option is exercisable into one Subordinate Voting Share at the price specified in the terms of the option agreement.
+The outstanding number of options and weighted average exercise price/share for the prior year was updated and a reclassification was made to the employee stock option plan to conform with current year's presentation.
 There were no accelerated vesting features upon the initial public offering under any of the plans described below.